 - Wallet #4 is the same as wallet #3 with the addition of a small webbing loop to be able to attach this thing to the interior of Tom Bihn backpacks (you’ll need a key strap to do this).

 - Wallet #5 has two interior pockets, both of which are fabric, and an exterior pocket.

 We’ve been testing Wallet #4 for three months now.
 While we’re going to be reviewing this version specifically, a lot of our thoughts apply to all five versions.
-So, without further ado, let’s jump into the full review.
+So, without further ado, let’s jump into the full review of this minimalist wallet.

 Materials & Aesthetic

 Although we’ve been testing the version of the Tom Bihn Nik’s Minimalist Wallet with the most bells and whistles, this little guy is still super minimalist.
 Folded, it measures at 2.9″ x 3.9.’’
 So, yeah, it’s pretty tiny.
 It’ll slide into most pant pockets or quick-grab pockets on backpacks and sling bags.

 It looks clean and simple—basically fabric folded in half with a stretchy band to keep it all together.
 Of course, there’s more to it than that (just wait until we discuss the fabrics used) but that’s its aesthetic.
 And we’re digging it!
 If you haven’t noticed yet, we’re all about simplicity here at Pack Hacker.
 And this wallet is pretty much the definition of simplicity.

 At the time of this review, Nik’s Minimalist Wallet is available in eight colorways.
 The folks at Tom Bihn suggest opting for one of the darker ones unless you’re exceptionally clean and/or enjoy washing your wallet regularly.
 What we’re trying to say is that the lighter colorways will show wear and tear a lot sooner than the darker ones.
 It’s up to you if you can handle that.